 3. Too Product Focused

 My career was spent selling technology products and services and just about every company that I worked for was guilty of this.
-They would put you in a room and go through all of the details on how the software worked and what it did.
-Really cool stuff quite frankly and this type of training actually motivated as you wanted to go out and sell all of this new technology you have been trained on.
+They would put you in a room and go through all of the details of how the software worked and what it did.
+Really cool stuff quite frankly and this type of training actually motivated you to want to go out and sell all of this new technology you have been trained on.

 4. Does Not Teach You What to Say